Plant sales increase as more people take on gardening

 FRESNO, Calif.
-(KGPE) — Throughout the Central Valley nurseries are deemed essential because they sale fruits, vegetables, and outdoor plants.
+(KSEE) — Throughout the Central Valley nurseries are deemed essential because they sale fruits, vegetables, and outdoor plants.

 With numerous businesses temporary closed to stay at home restrictions, more and more people are turning to gardening swamping local nurseries with their business.